Cycle9898/Biblios/README.md

 1. Create the database locally or online
 2. Clone the repo onto your computer
-3. Open a terminal in the cloned project folder
+3. Open a terminal in the project folder
 4. Install dependencies with composer: `composer install`
-5. Create .env file and set database url in the "DATABASE_URL" env variable.
+5. Create .env.local file and set the "DATABASE_URL" env variable with a database url.
 6. Start the project with this command:

 ```bash